 - Coffee (2 per day) $100.00 month

-Besides eliminating specific lifestyle choices to reduce monthly expenditures, you can also employ various shopping techniques to help stretch a dollar such as:
+Besides eliminating specific lifestyle choices to reduce monthly expenditures, you could try rethinking how you shop to help stretch your dollar:

 - Budget and plan for all purchases based on your paychecks